matwilso/matwilso.github.io/_posts/gpt-sim.md

 Then, at 175 billion parameters, things like [amateur chess playing](https://twitter.com/TomChivers/status/1214488063310741504), [arithmetic](https://twitter.com/gwern/status/1277244260186763265), [UI programming](https://twitter.com/sharifshameem/status/1284095222939451393)...

-If this scalability holds for text, then it should hold for other domains as well.
+If this scalability holds for text, why won't it hold for other domains as well?
-Roughly, it'll just be more of the same.
-More big neural networks trained on more big data.
+It's just more big networks trained on more big data (roughly).
-If that wasn't going to work I think we would have seen it not working by now.
+If that recipe *wasn't* going to work, I think we would have seen it *not working* by now.
-Current language models are still limited of course, and there are many details to work out in each case, but we're just getting started here.
+Current language models are still limited, of course.
+There are many more issues to fix and details to get right in text and other domains, but it seems like we're just getting started here with massively scaled models.

-So.
-Just as GPT3 picks up on grammar, sentiment, and so on, in order to better predict the next word, a video-based GPT-X model will learn accurate physics to better predict the next frame.
+So... just as GPT3 picks up on grammar, sentiment, and so on, in order to better predict the next word, a future video-based GPT-X model will learn accurate physics to better predict the next frame.
-It might take specialized effort beyond the `master` branch video-GPT-X model.
+It may or may not take a specialized effort beyond the `master` branch model.
-But with enough data, a few built-in inductive biases, and some fine-tuning, a learned model could become insanely good at physical prediction<label for="sn-1" class="margine-toggle sidenote-number"/>.
+But certainly with enough data, a few built-in inductive biases, and some fine-tuning, a learned model could become insanely good at physical prediction<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
-And this is far from the only use case of such video models.
+Physicsal prediction would be a single narrow use of gigantic video models.
-VR virtual world applications and AI generated video content are going to be huge.
+AI generated video content in online videos and virtual reality, for example, are going to be huge.
-Meaning there will be large external incentives to develop these large systems that will then be useful in robot learning.
-(Likely there will be some diffusion the other way as well.)
+Seems like there will be plenty of incentive to develop large generative video models in the case they don't get built for robot learning initially.
 </span>